valhalla/valhalla-docs/map-matching/api-reference.md

 ## Inputs of the Map Matching service

-The service requires an API key.
-In a request, you must append your own API key to the URL, following `api_key=`.
-See the [Mapzen developer overview](https://mapzen.com/documentation/overview/) for more on API keys and rate limits.

 ### Shape-matching parameters

 `shape_match` is an optional string input parameter.
 It allows some control of the matching algorithm based on the type of input.